Uncia-SaaS/.github/README.md

 ### 1. Defining User Roles

 - **Organization Owners**: Admins with full permissions over the organization's Uncia environment.
-- **Users**: By default, have read-only access to all projects.
+- **Users**: By default, have read-only access to all application documents.
-  - **Project Owner**: A user who creates a project; has full permissions on that project, including deletion rights.
+  - **Application document Owner**: A user who creates a application document; has full permissions on that application document, including deletion rights.
-  - **Editor**: A user granted edit privileges on a project by the Project Owner.
+  - **Editor**: A user granted edit privileges on a application document by the Application document Owner.
-  - **Reviewer**: A user assigned to review specific project versions; projects can contain multiple versions.
+  - **Reviewer**: A user assigned to review specific application document versions; application documents can contain multiple versions.
-- **Deployment Team**: Users who do not have direct access to the application but receive email notifications to build the content of a project version.
+- **Deployment Team**: Users who do not have direct access to the application but receive email notifications to build the content of a application document version.
 They have token access to the API.

 ### 2. Connecting to Azure Tenant